 My visit to Toronto in October of 2012.
 After months of conversation with my cousin, I purchased a Megabus ticket from NYC to Toronto for a four-day trip.
 The ride was about 8-12 hrs and we made two rest stops in upstate NY, Buffalo Airport, Buffalo bus station and US/Canadian Customs and Border Protection.
 I took the last bus out of NYC so I arrived in the late morning/early afternoon.
 The only disappointment was not getting my passport stamped when entering Canada.
+Read more on how I spent four days in Toronto.

 Day 1 – Birthday Celebration in the City